npalizban/libmpsse_py/README.md

 # Limitation
 SPI Tested only with FTDI 2232H on windows platform.

-I2C is not tested and no supported yet.
+I2C is not tested and not supported yet.

 Does not have GPIO functions.

 # Dependencies